-We generally suggest that you should select a transfer about six hours before your flight is due to take off.
-Again, this is no exact science and you should always plan to leave yourself two hours at the airport to check-in and make your way to departures.
+We generally suggest that you should select a transfer about seven hours before your flight is due to take off.
+Again, this is no exact science and you should always plan to leave yourself three hours at the airport to check-in and make your way to departures.
 Transfer times can be affected by traffic and weather conditions so allowing yourself extra time is always more sensible than cutting it fine.

 For booking your shared transfers to Andorra, then just click here.